godotengine/godot-docs/getting_started/step_by_step/scripting_player_input.rst

     //Position += velocity * (float)delta;

-This will ignore the code that moved the icon's position in a circles without user input from the previous exercise.
+This will ignore the code that moved the icon's position in a circle without user input from the previous exercise.

 If you run the scene with this code, the icon should rotate when you press :kbd:`Left` and :kbd:`Right`.